Message System

 Schema

 The configuration structure is specified in JSON file using JSON schema.
-The file can be found in packages/message-system/src/schema folder.
+The file can be found in suite-common/message-system/schema folder.
 Its name is config.schema.vX.json.

 We use JSON schema for 2 reasons: